-You’d be surprised how many 30-minute chicken pesto dishes want you to just open a container of pesto.
-Not so with this 30 minute chicken basil pesto pasta skillet, which includes a full recipe for fresh pesto that you make alongside the rest of the dish.
+You’d be surprised how many fast chicken recipes want you to just open a container of pesto.
+Not so with this 30-minute chicken basil pesto pasta skillet, which includes a full recipe for fresh pesto that you make alongside the rest of the dish.
 Not interested in serving it with cooked pasta?
 We suggest an alternative pasta (the chickpea versions are healthier than you might think), an ancient grain, or a bowl of roasted vegetables for a more healthful take.
 For a vegan version, opt for nutritional yeast in lieu of parmesan cheese, or try a sheep’s cheese like pecorino.

 Rounded out with bell peppers, carrots, garlic, and onion, these healthy ground chicken sloppy joes are a delicious take on the less-than-healthful version we grew up with.
 You’ll spend about ten minutes on prep, then everything comes together in a hearty mixture that includes lycopene-rich tomato sauce.
 Apple cider vinegar adds a punchy flavor along with digestive benefits.
 We’d recommend swapping out the brown sugar for honey or maple syrup, and opting for whole-grain buns, or better yet, serving as a bowl over prepared quinoa or black rice.

-Pare down the marinade time to a brief 15-20 minutes instead of the recommended hour, and you’ll have 20-minute Mediterranean chicken on the table in 30 minutes or less from start to finish.
+Pare down the marinade time to a brief 15 to 20 minutes instead of the recommended hour, and you’ll have 20-minute Mediterranean chicken on the table in 30 minutes or less from start to finish.
 A marinade that includes balsamic vinegar and garlic gives the chicken depth of flavor, while the toppings such as feta cheese and Roma tomatoes tie in the Mediterranean flair.
-Basil ribbons sprinkled over the top are the piece de resistance to a whole food chicken dish from an area of the world where the cuisine is well known for improving longevity.
+Basil ribbons sprinkled over the top are the piece de resistance to a whole-food chicken dish from an area of the world where the cuisine is well known for improving longevity.

 Good food brings people together.
 So do good emails.